 City Schools prefers that incentives for teachers or administrators be in the form of gift cards or educational materials if participants are involved in study activities during normal working hours.
 Compensation for students should be developmentally appropriate.
-Schools can be compensated for participation in research, preferably through Donor’s Choose or a similar system.

 What is adequate data security and disposal?

-Researchers should ensure that all hard copy and electronic data are securely stored to prevent unauthorized access, disclosure, or loss of information.
+Researchers must ensure that all hard copy and electronic data are securely stored to prevent unauthorized access, disclosure, or loss of information.
 Hard-copy records should be stored so that only authorized individuals can access them.
 Electronic data should be saved on a device that has security safeguards such as password protection, encryption, anti-virus controls, and scheduled automatic back-ups.

 What if I need to change an aspect of my research design?

 Changes must be reported to the IRB through the online IRBManager and will be reviewed for approval.
-If there will be changes in the research design past the initial year of approval, those changes should be included in the renewal application.

 What do I need to do at the close of my study?